widdix/aws-cf-templates/wordpress/README.md

 ### Installation Guide

+1. This templates depends on one of our VPC templates.
+[Please create a VPC stack with at least two public and private subnets first.](https://github.com/widdix/aws-cf-templates/tree/master/vpc)
 1. Open AWS CloudFormation within the Management Console: [https://console.aws.amazon.com/cloudformation](https://console.aws.amazon.com/cloudformation).
 1. Create a new stack by clicking on the **Create Stack** button.
 1. Select **Upload a template to Amazon S3** and upload the JSON-file `wordpress-ha.json` from this repository.